-There are many other work on inconsistency handling in DLs (Baader and Hollunder; Baader and Hollunder 1995; Parsia, Sirin, and Kalyanpur 2005; Quantz and Royer 1992; Haase et. al. 2005; Schlobach 2005; Schlobach and Cornet 2003; Flouris, Plexousakis and Antoniou 2005; Huang, Harmelen, and Teije 2005; Friedrich and Shchekotykhin 2005).
-In (Baader and Hollunder 1995; Baader and Hollunder), Reiter's default logic (Reiter 1987) is embedded into terminological representation formalisms, where conflicting information is treated as exceptions.
+There is much other work on inconsistency handling in DLs (Baader and Hollunder, 1995b; Baader and Hollunder, 1995a; Parsia, Sirin, and Kalyanpur, 2005; Quantz and Royer, 1992; Haase et. al., 2005; Schlobach, 2005; Schlobach and Cornet, 2003; Friedrich and Shchekotykhin, 2005; Flouris, Plexousakis and Antoniou, 2005; Huang, Harmelen, and Teije, 2005).
+In (Baader and Hollunder, 1995a; Baader and Hollunder, 1995b), Reiter's default logic (Reiter, 1980) is embedded into terminological representation formalisms, where conflicting information is treated using exceptions.
 To deal with conflicting default rules, each rule is instantiated using individuals appearing in an Abox and two existing methods are applied to compute all extensions.
 However, in practical applications, when there is a large number of individual names, it is not advisable to instantiate the default rules.
-Moreover, only conflicting default rules are dealt with and it is assumed that information in the Abox is absolutely true.
+Moreover, only conflicting default rules are dealt with and it is assumed that there is no error in the Abox.
 This assumption is dropped in our algorithm, that is, an assertion in an Abox may be weakened when it is involved in a conflict.
-Another work on handling conflicting defaults can be found in (Quantz and Royer 1992).
+Another work on handling conflicting defaults can be found in (Quantz and Royer, 1992).
 The authors proposed a preference semantics for defaults in terminological logics.
-As pointed out in (Meyer, Lee, and Booth 2005), this method does not provide a weakening of the original knowledge base and the formal semantics is not cardinality-based.
-Furthermore, it is also assumed that information in the Abox was absolutely true.
-In recent years, several methods have been proposed to debug erroneous terminologies and have them repaired when inconsistencies are detected (Schlobach and Cornet 2003; Schlobach 2005; Parsia, Sirin, and Kalyanpur 2005; Friedrich and Shchekotykhin 2005).
-A general framework for reasoning with inconsistent ontologies based on concept relevance was proposed in (Huang, Harmelen, and Teije 2005).
-The idea is to select from an inconsistent ontology some consistent subtheories based on a selection function, which is defined on the syntactic or semantic relevance.
+As pointed out in (Meyer, Lee, and Booth, 2005), this method does not provide a weakening of the original knowledge base and the formal semantics is not cardinalitybased.
+Furthermore, it is also assumed that there is no error in the Abox.
+In recent years, several methods have been proposed to debug erroneous terminologies and have them repaired when inconsistencies are detected (Schlobach and Cornet, 2003; Schlobach, 2005; Parsia, Sirin, and Kalyanpur, 2005; Friedrich and Shchekotykhin, 2005).
+A general framework for reasoning with inconsistent ontologies based on concept relevance was proposed in (Huang, Harmelen, and Teije, 2005).
+The idea is to select from an inconsistent ontology some consistent sub-theories based on a selection function, which is defined on the syntactic or semantic relevance.
 Then standard reasoning on the selected sub-theories is applied to find meaningful answers.
-A problem with debugging of erroneous terminologies methods in (Schlobach and Cornet 2003; Schlobach 2005; Parsia, Sirin, and Kalyanpur 2005; Friedrich and Shchekotykhin 2005) and the reasoning method in (Huang, Harmelen, and Teije 2005) is that both approaches delete terminologies in a DL knowledge base to obtain consistent subbases, thus the structure of DL language is not exploited.
+A problem with debugging of erroneous terminologies methods in (Schlobach and Cornet, 2003; Schlobach, 2005; Parsia, Sirin, and Kalyanpur, 2005; Friedrich and Shchekotykhin, 2005) and the reasoning method in (Huang, Harmelen, and Teije, 2005) is that both approaches delete terminologies in a DL knowledge base to obtain consistent subbases, thus the structure of DL language is not exploited.

-Conclusions and Further Work
+6. Conclusions and Further Work

-In this paper, we propose a revision-based algorithm for handling inconsistency in description logics.
+In this paper, we have proposed a revision-based algorithm for handling inconsistency in description logics.
 We mainly considered the following issues:

-1. A weakening-based revision operator was defined in both syntactical and semantic ways.
-Since the weakeningbased revision operator may result in counter-intuitive conclusions in some cases, we defined a refined version of this operator by introducing additional expressions in DLs.
+- 1. A weakening-based revision operator was defined in both syntactical and semantic ways.
+Since the weakening-based revision operator may result in counter-intuitive conclusions in some cases, we defined a refined version of this operator by introducing additional expressions in DLs. - 2.

-- 2. The well-known AGM postulates are reformulated and we showed that our operators satisfy most of the postulates.
-Thus they have good logical properties. - 3.
 A revision-based algorithm was presented to handle inconsistency in a stratified knowledge base.
 When the weakening-based revision operator is chosen, the resulting knowledge base of our algorithm is semantically equivalent to that of the RCMA algorithm.
-The main difference between our algorithm and the RCMA algorithm is that the strategies for resolving terminological information are different. - 4.
-Two revision operators were defined on stratified DL knowledge bases and their logical properties were analyzed.
+The main difference between these algorithms is that the strategies for resolving terminological information are different.